roberthyde/stabiliser/cran-comments.md

-## Update to stabiliser version 1.0.3
+## Update to stabiliser version 1.0.4

-This is an update to version 1.0.2.
+This is an update to version 1.0.3.
-Now adding the ability to extract coefficients and confidence intervals from the triangulate() function.
+Now adding the ability to pull intercepts from both stabilise() and triangulate()

 ### Previous CRAN comments: